Abhijeetbyte/Python-Script-to-Application/README.md

 # Python-Script-to-Application

-"To create an .exe [application] file from a python script
+To create an .exe [application] file from a python script

-  # Precautions :->
+  # Precautions :

    * Save the resources in one folder, Do not save the folder inside another folder [ It will not give full